tiagojdf/LD31/notesTiago.md

 To do:

+* Change Theese sprite to more colorfull
+* Add extra keys to control
 * Check player movement speed.
 * Check jump dynamics - increase so jump can go up to 4 houses.
 * Boarder dynamics